dma-graveyard/MaritimeCloudPortalTestbed/README.md

 ## Testing ##

-The frontend uses karma for unit-testing.
+### Unit tests

+Karma is used for unit-testing of the client.
 To launch karma during development, simply run

     karma start

+### End2End test

+Protractor is used for "end-to-end" test of the client.
+To run the protractor tests two steps must be completed:

+1. Start the selenium server

+    webdriver-manager start

+Use CTRL-C to stop it again when you'redone with testing.

+2. Run the jasmine based tests

+    ./node_modules/.bin/protractor

+This will use the default protractor configuration 'protractor.conf.js'

+To run the cucumber scripts use instead:

+    ./node_modules/.bin/protractor ./src/test/specs/cucumber.conf.js

 ## Launch